daltonshaver/terrorism-analysis/README.md

 ##### OEF-P Notes:
 On September 1, 2017 Secretary of Defense James Mattis designated Operation Pacific Eagle - Philippines as a contingency operation, serving as a continuation of Operation Freedom Eagle. *Page 98 of DOD Operation Pacific Eagle Report (PDF).*
+The operation mainly consisted of training the Armed Forces of the Philippines in counter-terrorism operations as well as supporting humanitarian aid.

+Generalized groups consist of the following:
+- New People's Army (NPA): Armed wing of the Communist Party of the Philippines.
+- Islamic Extremists: Groups following a form of Islamic jihadism.
+- Moro Insurgents: Muslim-majority armed groups focused on establishing independent state in the Philippines.
+- Unknown: Groups with ambiguous names, or groups that lacked any reference online.

+##### OEF-HOA Notes:
+Generalized groups consist of the following:
+- Islamic Extremists: Groups following a form of Islamic jihadism.
+- Regional Militias/Tribes: Ethnic, rebel, or insurgency groups focused on regional interests, such as competing for territory, money, or political power.
+- Political Organization: Groups that are formally recognized political parties.
+- Unknown: Groups with ambiguous names, or groups that lacked any reference online.

 ##### OEF-TS Notes:
 The Trans-Sahara Counterterrorism Partnership (TSCTP) is the central U.S. interagency plan to combat terrorism in Trans-Saharan Africa.
 OEF-TS is the military combat component of TSCTP.
 Its predecessor is the Pan Sahel Initiative, focusing on Mali, Niger, Chad, and Mauritania as an initial component of the War on Terrorism beginning in 2002.